 Griffin has served as an officer in the U.S. Army Reserve, Judge Advocate General's (JAG) Corps, for 25 years and currently holds the rank of colonel.
 In 2005, Griffin was mobilized to active duty as an Army prosecutor at Fort Campbell, Kentucky, and served with the 101st Airborne Division (Air Assault) in Mosul, Iraq, for which he was awarded the Combat Action Badge.
 He is currently serving as the Commander of the 134th Legal Operations Detachment (LOD) at Fort Bragg, North Carolina.
 Prior to his current post, Griffin served as senior legislative advisor to the Under Secretary of Defense for Personnel and Readiness at the Pentagon.
 In July 2018, Lieutenant Governor Griffin, in his capacity as a Lieutenant Colonel in the United States Army Reserve, received his master's degree in strategic studies as a Distinguished Graduate from the United States Army War College, Carlisle Barracks, Pennsylvania.

 Tim is active in the community.
 He previously served on the board of Our House shelter for the working homeless and also served on the boards of the Florence Crittenton Home for unwed mothers and Big Brothers Big Sisters of Central Arkansas.

 He graduated from Magnolia High School, Hendrix College in Conway and Tulane Law School in New Orleans and attended graduate school at Oxford University in England.
-His wife Elizabeth is from Camden, and they currently live in Little Rock with their two children, Mary Katherine, 9, and John, 6.
+His wife Elizabeth is from Camden, and they currently live in Little Rock with their three children, Mary Katherine, John, and Charlotte Anne.
 They are members of Immanuel Baptist Church of Little Rock.